 - A local machine with Visual Studio Code, PowerShell 7,and Azure Az module installed and configured to connect to Azure Cloud

-- The aws-sso-sync-script which can be downloaded from this GitHub repository
+- The aws-IAM-Identity-Center-sync-script which can be downloaded from this GitHub repository

 This post focuses on the steps needed to set up the on-demand sync solution.
 You can find specifics on how to set up and use PowerShell and the Azure PowerShell modules at Installing Azure PowerShell.

 Grant permission to the Graph API to access the Default Directory in Azure AD

 To get started, grant the permissions needed for the application to have access to the directory endpoint.

 - Sign in to the Azure Portal and navigate to the Azure AD dashboard.